jupyterlab/jupyterlab/docs/source/developer/apod_extension_tutorial.rst

     project_short_description [A JupyterLab extension.]: Show a random NASA Astronomy Picture of the Day in a JupyterLab panel repository [https://github.com/my_name/jupyterlab_myextension]: https://github.com/my_name/jupyterlab_apod

-Note: if not using a repository, leave the field blank.
-You can come back and edit the repository links in the ``package.json`` file later.
+Note: if not using a repository, leave the repository field blank.
+You can come back and edit the repository field in the ``package.json`` file later.

 Change to the directory the cookiecutter created and list the files.